DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

 Sponsored

-DKNG stock saw an increase of 7.74% in the past week, with a monthly gain of 28.22% and a quarterly increase of 15.50%.
-The volatility ratio for the week is 5.82%, and the volatility levels for the last 30 days are 5.83% for DraftKings Inc. (DKNG).
-The simple moving average for the last 20 days is 12.76% for DKNG stock, with a simple moving average of 22.87% for the last 200 days.
+The stock of DraftKings Inc. (DKNG) has seen a 28.46% increase in the past week, with a 52.83% rise in the past month, and a 38.22% gain in the past quarter.
+The volatility ratio for the week is 6.78%, and the volatility levels for the past 30 days are at 6.17% for DKNG.
+The simple moving average for the last 20 days is 28.27% for DKNG stock, with a simple moving average of 41.56% for the last 200 days.

 Analysts’ Opinion of DKNG

-Many brokerage firms have already submitted their reports for DKNG stocks, with ROTH MKM repeating the rating for DKNG by listing it as a “Sell.”
-The predicted price for DKNG in the upcoming period, according to ROTH MKM is $15 based on the research report published on February 09th of the current year 2023.
+Many brokerage firms have already submitted their reports for DKNG stocks, with BTIG Research repeating the rating for DKNG by listing it as a “Buy.”
+The predicted price for DKNG in the upcoming period, according to BTIG Research is $24 based on the research report published on February 17th of the current year 2023.

-Stifel gave a rating of “Hold” to DKNG, setting the target price at $15 in the report published on January 24th of the current year.
+ROTH Capital gave a rating of “Sell” to DKNG, setting the target price at $15 in the report published on February 09th of the current year.

 Insider Trading